romilly/inspiring-micropython/README.md

 Once I have a larger LED array to play with I'll rewire using an external power supply, and I may use a level shifter for the SPI lines.

+## Usage

+The file `inspiring.py` contains a simple example.

+Your code should:
+1. Create an instance of Apa, specifying the number of LEDs.
+1. Initialise the SPI bus.
+1. Set one or more LEDs, specifying the LED number, counting from 0), the intensity (brightness) ranging from 0 (off) to 31 (very bright) and the r, b, g values, which are integers in the range 0-255.
+1. Tell the Apa instance to show the updated LEDs.